 Group work can help engage learners and promote concept application.
 However, the results of group work sometimes don't meet the standards we'd hoped for as educators or as learners.
-Here are some best practices for group work that may help yield more effective processes and products (Bart, 2010; Cornell University, n.d.; Jetter & Petersen, n.d.; University of Minnesota, n.d.):
+Here are some best practices for group work that may help yield more effective processes and products:

 Carefully & Thoroughly Introduce the Group Work

-Explain assessment methods: Share the grading for product and process at both the group and individual levels.
+- Explain assessment methods: Share the grading for product and process.
+Encourage students to self-evaluate group process as one part of the project’s requirements (Abadzi, 1985).

 Consider Team Formation

-Get started: Remember team development stages (forming, storming, norming, performing, adjourning).
+- Get started: Remember team development stages (1.
+Grouping, 2.
+Planning, 3.
+Organizing, 4.
+Investigation, 5.
+Presenting, and 6.
+Evaluating) (Ward, 1987).
 Add icebreakers and wrap-up activities to aid forming and adjourning.
 Get involved as necessary to help them assess progress and resolve differences of opinion.

 Possible Tools for Group Work

-WebEx or Zoom: Online group chats for presentations or break-out sessions.
-Though an educator must schedule rooms in advance for WebEx, Zoom can be coordinated by the students.
+- WebEx: Online group chat for presentations or break-out sessions, educator must schedule rooms in advance

-- To see what events we may be offering related to group work, check out our CETL Events Page
+- To see what events we may be offering related to group work, check out our CIS Events Page

-- Schedule a time with CETL staff to discuss group work for your course.
+- Schedule a time with CIS staff to discuss group work for your course.